 We strongly focus on immersive bilingual early learning.
 Language has a critical period for learning.
 Studies show that babies and children are geniuses at acquiring a second language until they turn 7, and then there is a systematic decline.
-FROEBEL ensures that your child gets a head-start in her/his linguistic abilities, tolerance and multicultural awareness.
+FROEBEL ensures that your child gets a head-start in their linguistic abilities, language awareness and multicultural awareness.

 Native German-speaking educators and their English-speaking colleagues work and speak with the children in their respective mother tongue (“One person – One language”).
-Thus, every child is immersed in a 2nd language on a daily basis, gets familiar with the language melody, and learns it in a playful way without the need for "language classes".
+Thus, every child is immersed in a 2nd language - all day, every day -, gets familiar with the language melody, and learns it in a playful way without the need for "language classes".

 The learning of the new language follows the same principles as the learning of the child's first language.
 The older children use the experience they recently gained in mastering their primary language, and therefore abilities they already possess and develop.

-This is what our teachers implement at our bilingual early learning centres.
+This is what our educators implement at our bilingual early learning centres.
 The new language is introduced by native German-speaking educators who use their language consistently in everyday situations, and make the language an integral, natural part of the children’s day at FROEBEL.
-All activities, such as daily routines, are conducted either in English or German.
-Your child learns the language in a very playful way, through children’s songs, games, use of media, as well as specific design of the interiors in both English and German.
-Our educators support their communication with the children through mimics, gestures and repetition/daily routines.
+All experiences and activities are conducted either in English or German.
+Your child learns the language in a very playful way, through children’s songs, scientific exploration, games, use of media, as well as specific design of some of the display in both English and German.
+Our educators support their communication with children through mimics, gestures and repetition/daily routines.

 FROEBEL’s approach is a child-specific and age-appropriate method of early language learning.